ashishpcmu/dataviz-portfolio/final-project-part-three.md

 For my final data story, I identified two key audience groups: the general public who interact with AI tools daily, and journalists, educators, and students researching AI ethics.
 I narrowed this focus based on insights gathered from interviews and existing personas that emphasized growing concerns around AI's societal impact, particularly regarding invisible labor.

-To better reach the general public, I simplified technical jargon and used relatable examples of everyday AI use in captachs and social media use.
+To better reach the general public, I simplified technical jargon and used relatable examples of everyday AI use in captchas and social media use.
 For journalists and educators, I incorporated clear, sourced data points and visualizations that provided evidence of exploitation of the invisible AI workers.
 The call to action was also modified to sign an AI pledge, so the target audience can take action regarding this issue.

-Text here!

 ## Final design decisions